-My book has interesting exercises that when somebody reads it they get familiar with it's not therapy, it's not psychotherapy.
+My holistic medicine books have interesting exercises that when somebody reads it they get familiar with it's not therapy, it's not psychotherapy.
 I'd love it if you can ask a bit more on this specific question based on what I've said so far because I'd love to answer you more fully because that's a big block people have, so I'm happy to answer more after you've typed something in if you can still type.

 Romina: Thank you, Ameet.
 I'm sure that the person is online, they haven't said more about it, but what we can do is that if you have more questions please do email us.
 You can email us directly on our help inbox, so [email protected] and I'm more than happy to forward them to dr Ameet and he can reply to you directly if you have a specific question for him.

 I think we are kind of ... there's one last question that's come up, I think we'll ... and many more, but I think we'll take this last question up because I know Ameet is three hours ahead, so it's 10:15PM for him right now, it's getting quite late.

 Dr. Aggarwal: I need to rest my system.